VietDQ1904/OpenGL-driving-simulator/README.md

       cd build
       ```

-   - Make sure all dependencies are installed before building (use pacman -Q inside MSYS2 to view
+   - Make sure all dependencies are installed before building (use "pacman -Q" inside MSYS2 terminal to view
    installed packages).
 Build the project using the command (for G++ compiler):

       ```